 Stock Exchange opening times

 Stock exchanges are not open 24/7.
 They have opening and closing times.
 Keep in mind the different time zones because you can’t trade a stock if the exchange is closed.

 Open Mon-Fri, 9.30am – 4pm (EST)

-Founded in 1792, the NYSE is the largest stock exchange by market capitalisation in the world – greater than the NASDAQ, London Stock Exchange and Tokyo Stock Exchange combined.*
+Founded in 1792, the NYSE is the largest stock exchange by market capitalization in the world – greater than the NASDAQ, London Stock Exchange, and Tokyo Stock Exchange combined.*

 Notable companies listed on the exchange are Alibaba, Johnson & Johnson, and Wal-Mart.